Knock airport pulls back losses on record passenger numbers

 Aeronautical revenue includes income from landing fees and charges, fuel income and development fee income, while the commercial income is from the airport’s shops, restaurants, car parking and vehicle hire.

-Passenger numbers at the airport rose by 2 per cent year on year to almost 750,000 year as it served flights to 23 international destinations.
+Passenger numbers at the airport rose by 2 per cent year-on-year to almost 750,000 as it served flights to 23 international destinations.

-In spite of the potential impact of Brexit on visitor numbers from Britain, the airport welcomed an additional 18,000 passengers travelling to and from the UK in 2017, a 3 per cent increase on 2016.
+Visitor numbers from Britain increased in 2017, with the airport welcoming an additional 18,000 passengers travelling to and from the UK, a 3 per cent increase on 2016.

 “The airport is continuing to take actions to expand its international route network and establish access into the mainland European markets of Germany, France and the Netherlands in addition to the east coast of the US,” the directors noted.